projectvacuum/vacmon/README.md

 # vacmon
-Monitoring service for Vac and Vcycle
+State monitoring service for Vac and Vcycle